 I am a huge believer in the power of journaling.
 Women and mothers have so much on our plates, we really need a place to vent our innermost thoughts.
 Journals are perfect for this.

 It took me a long time and a lot of shame to realize that I am not perfect and that is ok.
-I will never be one of the moms (or bloggers) that always have it all together.
+I will never be one of the moms that always has it all together.
 I’m a work in progress.